fabianzott/GeoCentroidAnalysis/README.md

 Copies the 50 best by E_tot to a subfolder.

-Feels free to reuse some code snippets.
+Feel free to reuse some code snippets.